 You can take advantage of Pinterest's integration with other social media.
 In the account settings for your Pinterest business account, you'll see that you can connect your Pinterest account to your personal Facebook or Twitter account which will let you share pins and boards to Facebook or Twitter.
 (Just hover over any pin on any board and click the share symbol on the top left; a Share this pin menu will pop up.)

 Don't bother sharing every pin you create.
 The best practice is to make occasional posts that give your Facebook or Twitter visitors a reason to follow the link.

 For instance, in one post on my Facebook page, I linked to my Pinterest board on home office inspiration, posting:

-Besides being more interesting to begin with than a post that just posts your pin, you can use your Pinterest post to drive customer interaction.
-In my Home Office Inspiration Board, for example, I ask visitors to post their own office photos and share links to their own pinboards.
+Besides being more interesting to begin with than a post that just posts your pin, you can use your Pinterest for business post to drive customer interaction.
+In my Home Office Inspiration Board post, for example, I ask visitors to post their own office photos and share links to their own boards.
 I could have done a poll asking what shape their office was in, a fill-in-the-blank question related to home offices – there are so many engagement possibilities!

-7) Use available Pinterest tools to keep your pins sharp and on target.
+7) Use available Pinterest tools to increase your reach.